 Is RECAP affiliated with PACER?

-RECAP is an independent project of the Center for Information Technology Policy at Princeton University.
+RECAP is an independent project of the Center for Information Technology Policy at Princeton University and Free Law Project.
 The project is in not affiliated with or endorsed by the PACER system or the United States judiciary.

 Will RECAP interfere with my use of PACER?

 RECAP is designed to improve your PACER experience without getting in your way.
 To use RECAP, you simply log into PACER and use it as you ordinarily would.
 In fact, from the perspective of PACER’s servers, a user with RECAP installed behaves exactly like any other PACER user.
 The only difference is that the RECAP extension simultaneously communicates with the RECAP web server, uploading purchased documents and checking for documents available for free download.
 When a document is available for download, RECAP puts a small, distinctive icon next to the official PACER link.
 That means users always have a choice between downloading the free RECAP version (if one is available) or paying for the PACER version.

 How do I know that the documents provided by RECAP are genuine?